Chase Private Client Review 2023

 • No wire transfer fees

-• No fees on the first four overdrafts in 12 months
+• No fees on up to four overdrafts per year

 • Access to relationship banking rates on deposit products